pixelnest/presskit.html/README.md

 ## Migration Guide

 This tool is almost a drop-in replacement for [presskit()][dopresskit] (well, except for the fact that it generates HTML instead of using a PHP back-end — but that's simpler, not harder).
-Which means that you can go in your folder containing the `data.xml` and `images/`, run `presskit build` and boom, you're done. _Well, almost._
+Which mean that you can go in your folder containing the `data.xml` and `images/`, run `presskit build` and boom, you're done.

+_Well, almost._

 We have made some breaking changes between this format and the original [presskit()][dopresskit] format.
 But be reassured: they are fairly small, and are, indeed, useful.

 Follow the guide.